How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Federal Housing Administration (FHA) Programs

-1. FHA-Home Affordable Modification Program (FHA-HAMP): This program can lower your monthly payments by reducing interest rates, extending loan terms, or deferring part of the loan balance.
+• FHA-Home Affordable Modification Program (HAMP): Reduces monthly payments by adjusting interest rates, extending loan terms, or deferring part of the balance.

-3. Partial Claim: This option allows you to get an interest-free loan from the FHA to bring your mortgage current.
-It’s like getting a helping hand to climb out of a financial hole.
+• Partial Claim: Provides an interest-free loan from the FHA to bring your mortgage current.

 Working with a Housing Counselor